jesse-hogan96/CRM/README.md

 In return, the program calculates the End User's fictional tax, such as:

-    - Federal Tax

-    - State Tax

-    - Social Security Tax

-    - Medicare

-    - Pension Plan

-    - Health Insurance
+Federal Tax, State Tax, Social Security Tax, Medicare, Pension Plan, Health Insurance.